Skip to Content

 2. The Senator

 Every independent candidate must have a soft and a hard copy of a list of at least 2000 supporters in the prescribed form.
-They should submit the list to the County Returning Officer by a date IEBC prescribes.
+They shall submit the list to the County Returning Officer by a date IEBC prescribes.

 See the full conditions to vie for the position of a senator in Kenya.